 Main points – Keys to impact from Nehemiah:

 A passion for the house of God: Nehemiah exemplifies what a passion for the house of God can accomplish.
-While many people heard about the situation in Jerusalem, Nehemiah was deeply affected and offered to be used by God.
+While many people heard about the situation in Jerusalem, Nehemiah was deeply affected and accepted to be used by God.
 We only care about what we are passionate about.
 Our restlessness about a situation is determined by our passion and brokenness.
 What breaks your heart?
 What moves you?
 Our passion will untimely determine our drive.
 Passion is a gift from God that we cannot have at will.
 Let’s pray that God will give us passion for his work.

 A track record of service: The reward of a track record of service is trust from people around us.
 Nehemiah demonstrate a dedication to service that gave him favor before the king.
 His excellent service gives him access to the most powerful person at the time.
 We need to be a people that serves with determination to be useful and build a track record of service.
 We can learn from Nehemiah to always be people who produce excellence work.
 Let our work be our witness before men.